bosconian-dynamics/hackshell/README.md

 hackshell provides the core execution environment for the hackdev.io IDE, enabling scripts written in the hackdev editor to execute as-is without the intermediary process of saving and uploading. hackdev's console component provides a means to directly interact with hackshell via command-line-emulator.

 # Installation & Building
-The project is not currently served on NPM, so now you'll need to download hackshell or `git clone` manually.
+The project is not currently served on NPM, so for now you'll need to download hackshell from GitHub or `git clone https://github.com/KuroTsuto/hackshell.git` manually.

-`npm install --dev` in the project root to install development dependencies, then `npm run build` to compile CommonJS and ES2015 bundles and sourcemaps to the `dist` directory.
+`npm install --dev` in the project root to install development dependencies, then `npm run build` to compile UMD (`hackshell.js`) and ES2015 (`hackshell.mjs`) bundles and sourcemaps to the `dist` directory.
 Use `npm run watch` to compile bundles on changes to source files.

 The resulting packages are usable in the browser and Node, assuming appropriate feature support.